acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-reusable-module.md

       }
     });

-Next, execute `cfx run` again, and try it out.
+Next, execute `cfx run` again, and try out the add-on.
 It should work in exactly the same way as the previous version, except that now the core translator function has been made available to other parts of your add-on or to *any other program* that imports it.

 ## Testing Your Module ##